Snap Statistics tab

 - Click ERROR or WARN to filter the list for Snaps with those statuses.

-- Hover over a Snap to open a panel with its status and more information about that Snap, such as
+- Click the Snap row to open a panel with its status and additional information about that

-execution time, Snap ID, and the Snap Pack build number:
+Snap, such as execution time, Snap ID, and the Snap Pack build number.
+You can click the

 - Execution time: The amount of time this Snap spent processing.